Trust & Estate litigation attorneys serving all of Northern California

 - We successfully litigated for and defended against will contests and trust contests involving claims of mental incapacity, undue influence, fraud, duress, and forgery.

-- Our lawyers have handled hundreds of trust litigation cases involving breach of fiduciary duty.
+- Our lawyers for elder law have handled hundreds of cases, from estate planning to elder abuse to trust litigation cases involving breach of fiduciary duty.

 - We don’t just litigate trust and estate cases.
 Because we also draft comprehensive estate plans, we understand how the estate planning process should work, and therefore are in a better position to attack or defend an estate plan when litigation arises.